gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 that Crusher liked it,
 which turned out to be more important.
-Maddy still wasn't sure exactly how that worked, but as long as the bots were happy together...
+Maddy still wasn't sure exactly how that worked, but as long as the bots were happy together…

 Maddy ruffled her sister's hair.
 "So it all came down to you grabbing the right lever at the right time,"